gschwind/web-intro/notebooks/new-35-events-and-callbacks.md

 * how we display the events with `console.log()`
   this is useful technique for debugging / inspecting data
 * how we inspect the event object to display meaningful data
-* also that the `.js` file does not export any symbol

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## Code generated events